kanishkamisra/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate at Purdue University, where I work on Natural Language Understanding with [Dr. Julia Taylor Rayz](https://polytechnic.purdue.edu/profile/taylo108) at the [AKRaNLU Lab](https://engineering.purdue.edu/AKRANLU/).
-I am particularly interested in characterizing the level of semantic knowledge made available to computational models that only learn from textual exposure.
+I am particularly interested in characterizing the semantic knowledge made available to computational models that only learn from textual exposure.
 I work closely with [Dr. Allyson Ettinger](https://aetting.github.io/) and her lab at UChicago.
 I am also affiliated with [CERIAS](https://www.cerias.purdue.edu/), Purdue's center for research and education in areas of information security.

+I was recently selected to be a Graduate Student Fellow in the inaugural [Purdue Graduate School Mentoring Fellows](https://news.cla.purdue.edu/2021/12/01/purdues-graduate-school-mentoring-graduate-student-fellow-program/) program!

 I am the author of [minicons](https://minicons.kanishka.website), a python package that facilitates large scale behavioral analyses of transformer language models.